-Bebchuk, et al. [4] further study the significance of the 24 corporate governance mechanism used by Gompers et al. [3] governance index followed by the Investor Responsibility Research Centre (IRRC) provisions.
+Bebchuk, et al. [4] further study the significance of the 24 corporate governance mechanism used by Gompers et al. [3] governance index, followed by the Investor Responsibility Research Centre (IRRC) provisions.
 Their study developed an entrenchment index to measure corporate governance and firm valuation by using 6 out of the 24 corporate governance mechanisms which are: staggered boards, limits to shareholder bylaw amendments, poison pills, golden parachutes, and supermajority requirements for mergers and charter amendments.
 They developed index by scoring each company under the scope of their study, scores ranging from 0 to 6, according to the number of the mechanisms that the company has in a particular year or period.
 This index is specifically developed to measure organisations' strength against takeover.
-It can be considered as takeover control takeover internal control.
+It can be considered as takeover control measurement.
+Organisation that scores high from the entrenchment index is considered to have strong antitakeover internal control.
 The issue with this index is that, it is developed specifically for one particular interest which is measuring organisation takeover strength.